 The tracklist of the band’s first live record focuses heavily on the three latest studio albums.
 Indeed, the North American set that makes up the bulk of the record had no songs from Killers and only two from Iron Maiden.
-Wrathchild and Phantom Of The Opera appear because of their inclusion in the European setlist.
+Wrathchild and Phantom Of The Opera appear on the album because of their sporadic inclusion in the European setlist.

-There is no mistaking what the classic era Iron Maiden have become – the world’s biggest metal band due to the tripple whammy of The Number Of The Beast, Piece Of Mind and Powerslave.
+The classic era Iron Maiden were on top of the world.
 With master bass player Harris leading the charge, the ever-reliable drummer McBrain in the engine room, singer Dickinson fronting them with bravado, and the inimitable guitar duo of Murray and Smith giving them wings.

 Their next challenge would be to deal with the fall-out from the World Slavery Tour and protect their new-found status as rock royalty, which you can read all about here: